 Efficient inventory and warehouse management is the backbone of healthy operations at any wholesale, manufacturing, retail or distribution business.
-But businesses that have just started digitizing their operations may find it difficult to understand how all these different acronyms and technologies fit together.
+But businesses that have just started digitizing their operations – whether through eCommerce or marketplace management platforms, may find it difficult to understand how all these different acronyms and technologies fit together.
 So before we introduce our new training video, let us define all of the essential software definitions and vocabulary related to inventory and warehouse management.

 Differentiating Between Inventory and Warehousing Tools

 The market offers several different software products for helping companies monitor stock levels, manage warehouse transfers, and track order fulfillment.
 What do they have in common?
 Does it make sense to have all these capabilities or just one?
 Let’s take a closer look.

 Warehouse Management Systems

 A warehouse management system (WMS) is an application that allows managing warehouses and distribution centers for planning, organizing, staffing, and monitoring the use of resources.
 In a nutshell, it supports all day-to-day warehouse operations and activities around storage and inventory movement.
 With the help of a WMS, the staff can track inventory levels and stock locations and warehouse managers can identify the best location for stock items based on product dimensions, geographic location, available space and other relevant factors all in real-time.